greduan/node-attachments-processor/SPEC.md

 Set processorVersions to:
   Call _.clone() with arguments:
     1. this.PROCESSOR_VERSIONS
+  OR if null set as []
 Call .push() on processorVersions with arguments:
   1. originalProcessor

 /*
  * LOOP THROUGH PROCESSORS